WHAT IS THE ZENTANGLE METHOD?

 Why is Zentangle so easy to learn?

 Before finding Zentangle, I really had an urge to draw but every time I sat in front of a blank paper, I’d freeze.
 What to do?
 Where to start?
 How do you get past the fear of a blank canvas?
 It turned out to be quite easy once I learned what Zentangle is.
 You simply follow the steps!
 Having a clear methodology made everything so much easier!
-The decision-making process is set to a minimum and as we learn tangles and get familiar with them, the opportunities to explore patterns and compositions become limitless.
+And following the step by step instructions to drawing the tangles (patterns) is fun.
+The decision-making process is set to a minimum.
+As we learn tangles and get familiar with them, the opportunities to explore patterns and compositions become limitless.

 Eight steps of the Zentangle Method

 There are eight steps of the Zentangle method.
-You simply take the basic Zentangle supplies – a paper tile, a pen, graphite pencil and a blending stump and you’re ready to start following the steps and reap the benefits of Zentangle.
+You simply take the basic Zentangle supplies – a paper tile, a pen, graphite pencil and a blending stump and you’re ready to start.
+Just follow the steps and reap the benefits of Zentangle.

-- Gratitude and Appreciation: We start the process by feeling gratitude and appreciation for having the opportunity to relax and create, as well as to use the beautiful supplies.
+- Gratitude and Appreciation: We start the process by feeling gratitude and appreciation for having the opportunity to relax, create and to use the beautiful supplies.

 - Corner Dots: With our pencil, we place four dots in the corner of our paper tile.